betaflight/betaflight/README.md

 * **Sambas** (for the original STM32F4 port).
 * **borisbstyle** (Fork from Cleanflight).

-The Betaflight Configurator is forked from Cleanflight Configurator and its origins.
+The Faguflight Configurator is forked from Cleanflight Configurator and its origins.

-Origins for Betaflight Configurator:
+Origins for Faguflight Configurator:
 * **Dominic Clifton** (for Cleanflight configurator), and
 * **ctn** (for the original Configurator).